osmlab/name-suggestion-index/CONTRIBUTING.md

 * Delete the entry for `"tourism/hotel|Motel 6"` and
 * Add `"match": ["tourism/hotel|Motel 6"]` to the `"tourism/motel|Motel 6"` entry

-Usually the entry which is used more frequently (indicated by "count" property) is the one to keep.
+Usually the entry used more frequently (indicated by "count" property) is the one to keep.
 If you are not sure, you can also search on the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Map_Features) for tag best practices.